-If you check the option box on the top of the Linear regression parameters dialog, Prism will calculate and graph either the 95% confidence band or 95% prediction band of the regression line.
+If you check the option box on the top of the Simple linear regression parameters dialog, Prism will calculate and graph either the 95% confidence band or 95% prediction band of the regression line.

 To adjust the appearance of the confidence or prediction bands, go to the Format Graph dialog, select the dataset that represents the regression line, and adjust the error bars and area fill settings.
 You can also choose to fill the area enclosed by the confidence or prediction bands.

 Prism lets you choose either a confidence band or a prediction band as part of the linear regression dialog.
 But not both.
 To plot both on one graph, you need to analyze your data twice, choosing a confidence band the first time and a prediction band the second time.

 The regression lines (and bands) are data sets that you can add to any graph by drag-n-drop or using the Change menu from the graph.
 So go to the graph with the first regression line, and drag the second regression analysis onto that graph.
 Or double click on the graph, and use the middle tab of Format Graph to add the other regression data set.